philip82148/cpp-dump/README.md

 [日本語記事はこちら！](https://zenn.dev/sassan/articles/19db660e4da0a4)

-**A C++ library for printing any variable for debugging**
+cpp-dump is a C++ library for debugging purposes that can print any variable, even user-defined types.

-Python has `print()`, JavaScript has `console.log()`, and PHP has `var_dump()` — functions that print variables of any type and are useful for debugging when you don't have time.
-But what about C++?
-Enter `cpp_dump()`. cpp-dump is a library that automatically formats and prints variables of any type.
+Python has `print()`, JavaScript has `console.log()`, and PHP has `var_dump()` — functions that print variables of any type and are useful for debugging when you want a quick way to inspect variables.
+But what about C++? cpp-dump gets the job done. cpp-dump is a library that automatically formats and prints variables of any type.
 With features like auto-indentation, colored output, string representations similar to JavaScript, Python, and C++, and over 20 manipulators, cpp-dump is equipped with everything you need to effortlessly and clearly print variables.

 Key points: